calebemonteiro/FaceRecon/README.md

 # Face Expression Recognition (WIP)

-Convulational Neural network using Keras and tensorflow-gpu.
-Network was trained from scratch using Nvidia's Gforce 2080 GTX. this was based in challenge closed long ago in kaggle.
+Convolutional Neural network using Keras and tensorflow-gpu.
+Network was trained from scratch using Nvidia's Gforce 1070 GTX. this was based in challenge closed long ago in kaggle.

 Done: